 - Many of the outstanding land claims owed to several First Nations in Saskatchewan are now being settled.
 The Treaty Land Entitlement Framework Agreement specifies details of this process.
 As part of this process, First Nations have an opportunity to obtain additional lands, including those located within urban municipalities.
-It is anticipated that some of these lands will be converted to reserve status. - Other communities in the area in proximity to Outlook include the Villages of Broderick, Glenside, Conquest, and Macrorie.
+It is anticipated that some of these lands will be converted to reserve status. - Other communities in the area in proximity to the Town of Outlook include the Villages of Broderick, Glenside, Conquest, and Macrorie.
 The Town of Outlook also straddles the east and west banks of the South Saskatchewan River downstream from the Gardiner Dam and the Coteau Creek Power Station.
-The Town of Outlook is located in the R.M. of Rudy No. 284. - There has been a spirit of cooperation between the R.M. of Rudy and the Town of Outlook in the past, and this cooperative relationship continues today. - In addition to this, the WaterWolf Planning Commission (consisting of 45 rural and urban municipalities in the region, including the Town of Outlook) has developed a Growth Management Strategy intended to provide direction as to how the District, the Municipalities, First Nation and local residents envision the area developing over the next fifteen to twenty years (developed in 2008). - The Statements of Provincial Interest Regulations provides the following statement concerning Inter-municipal Cooperation (which is addressed in the following objectives and policies): The province has an interest in promoting inter-municipal cooperation that facilitates strong partnerships, joint infrastructure and coordinated local development.
+The Town of Outlook is located in the R.M. of Rudy No. 284. - There has been a spirit of cooperation between the R.M. of Rudy and the Town of Outlook in the past, and this cooperative relationship continues today. - In addition to this, the Town of Outlook is a member of the WaterWolf Planning Commission, which has developed their Official Community Plan, intended to manage growth and development in the WaterWolf Planning District in a manner that sustains the economy, preserves the environment and enhances community and quality of life for residents. - The Statements of Provincial Interest Regulations provides the following statement concerning Inter-municipal Cooperation (which is addressed in the following objectives and policies): The province has an interest in promoting inter-municipal cooperation that facilitates strong partnerships, joint infrastructure and coordinated local development.